69Hrdy420/PacMan/README.md

     without VCPKG - https://www.youtube.com/watch?v=yEiZalvDOj4&list=PL6xSOsbVA1eaJnHo_O6uB4qU8LZWzzKdo

 I dont know if this is my problem or everyones, but I can not debug the same code twice with sfml libary.
 When I do, it tells me that some dll files are missing.
-To fix the problem, add comment anywhere in code (using //) to make it a bit different.
+To fix the problem, add comment anywhere in code (just "//" is enough), so compiler has to compile it again.
 Then you should be able to debug again.